 This can be a highly contested topic in the Bitcoin universe.
 Many hard-core Bitcoiners would implore you to not purchase Bitcoin using a method that submits to KYC/AML regulations.
 Getting your hands on Bitcoin without identifying yourself can be a very tricky thing to do in the U.S., and so I will not focus on that here for now.
+There are great resources out there when it comes to not using the KYC method like Bitcoiner.guide.
 Obtaining KYC free coins is a smart thing to do, however it isn’t newb friendly.
 There is also likely a premium to pay for Bitcoin that is acquired privately.

 The Cashapp Makes it Easy to Purchase Bitcoin